LucaWolf/grabbit/README.md

   * Bonus: optionally provide the users with access to the low level amqp.Channel. **Unsafe** initially.

+## Non goals

+  * not interested in concurrency safety of the channels.
+Publisher and consumers are relatively cheap, use plenty as needed instead of passing them across coroutines.

 ## Usage
 The [examples](https://github.com/LucaWolf/grabbit/blob/main/examples) folder contains sample code for consumes and publishers.